-Scar & Disfigurement
+Scars & Disfigurement

 Scars initially may look red or thick, but most fade and heal over a period of time.
 Some people are prone to hypertrophic scars, which result in a red and raised bump over the original scar site.
 Others develop keloids, which are overgrowths of collagen that can grow beyond the size of the original wound.

 The look of a fully healed scar may be enhanced by surgical procedures, dermabrasion, or laser treatment, though a scar will never resemble the skin's appearance that was there before the wound occurred.
 For some people, scars may not only serve as a painful reminder of an injury, but they can also drastically affect their quality of life, especially if the scarring appears on a particularly visible part of the body such as the face, chest or extremities.Disfigurement

 Accidents of all kinds, including motor vehicle accidents, heavy machinery accidents, animal attacks, amputation, burns, and more, can all cause a person to become disfigured.
 Assault and other acts of violence can also lead to disfigurement.
 In addition to the initial injury that caused the disfigurement, which is traumatic in itself, having a physical reminder of your trauma can create emotional and psychological stress that causes other real issues in people, such as depression or suicidal thoughts.

 Plastic or reconstructive surgery may be able to help a person who wants to minimize the look of the disfigurement.
 In some cases, surgery may fix the issue altogether.
 However, these operations are expensive and, in many cases, risky.
 Having the ability to collect financial compensation following an injury that causes scarring or disfigurement can go a long way towards being able to healthily recover from that injury, and any lasting physical complications that may go with it, such as scarring or disfigurement.Do I Have a Case for Compensation?